 - No analytics available via the solution

-Introduce Virtual Health to patients by phone/email/text.
+Introduce virtual health to patients by phone/email/text.
 Check the technical readiness of your patients.
-Obtain the patient’s personal email and send an initial email to validate their email address and provide notification of risks (see APPENDIX 1: Client Notification Form
+Obtain the patient’s personal email and send an initial email to validate their email address and provide notification of risks (see APPENDIX 1: